-- As employment opportunities diversify in our communities, ensure adequate amounts, types and densities of housing needed to support desired commercial and industrial growth. - Encourage a variety of housing stock to serve a range of incomes, age groups and lifestyles to provide choices and opportunities. - Promote the development of affordable housing by supporting such development with information on funding sources, appropriate locations and the zoning and development process.
+- As employment opportunities diversify in our communities, ensure adequate amounts, types and densities of housing needed to support desired commercial and industrial growth. - Encourage a variety of housing stock to serve a range of incomes, age groups and lifestyles to provide choices and opportunities. - Promote and support affordable housing by supporting by providing information on funding sources, appropriate locations and the zoning and development process.